 Rocca di Manerba

-Here are the four museums I recommend.
-The Museum of Fishing and Lake Traditions, Olive Oil Museum, Museum in the Castle of Torri del Benaco, and MAG Museo Alto Garda. (click to see their exact location in Google Maps)
+Each museum offers a unique insight into the rich history of the people living around the lake.
+Here are four museums that I highly recommend: The Museum of Fishing and Lake Traditions, Olive Oil Museum, Museum in the Castle of Torri del Benaco, and MAG Museo Alto Garda.

 Museum of Fishing and Lake Traditions

-Though the heritage museum is small, it is jampacked with fascinating objects worth checking.
-You should not miss checking out the replica of the boats and quaint postcards displayed in the museum!
+The museum is small, but it has a lot of fascinating objects to check out.
+Don’t forget to see the replica of the boats and the quaint postcards in the museum!